jfut/bettercone/.ai/AI_DEVELOPMENT_GUIDE.md

 ```
 Create apps/web/src/app/demo/projects/page.tsx:

-- Use useOrganization() hook for current org
+- Import authClient from "@/lib/auth-client"
+- Use authClient.useActiveOrganization() to get active organization
 - Use useQuery to get projects from api.projects.listByOrganization
 - Show projects in a grid using shadcn/ui Card components
 - Add "New Project" button